 Back in March, the CARES Act suspended all student loan payment collections and waived interest until September 30, 2020.
 Trump’s student loan memo extends that deadline until January 1, 2021.
 However, this deferral doesn’t apply to all student loans – only federal ones held by the Department of Education.
 In other words, it doesn’t cover the $165 billion in federal student loans sourced from private lenders, like banks.

 You May Qualify for Legal Assistance

 Trump’s recent executive actions cannot replace actual laws or funding passed through Congress.
 If you’re facing eviction or struggling financially because you cannot work, you may qualify for Social Security disability benefits.
-Having a lawyer file your disability claim makes you 2x more likely to get approved the first time you apply.
+Having a lawyer file your disability claim makes you 3x more likely to get approved.
 You’re also likely to receive your first disability payment faster than you would applying on your own.

 Not sure if you qualify, or even need a Social Security lawyer to handle your claim?
 Sign up for a free phone call from the closest lawyer available to help answer your claim questions today.
 This phone call doesn’t obligate you to do anything else and is the first step towards qualifying for benefits.
 If a lawyer can’t get your claim approved, you pay $0 for legal assistance.
 And if you do win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free disability benefits evaluation now: